 6 Ethical Winter Coats To Keep You Warm For Years

 Need to keep warm on those long walks we're all doing this year?
-Here are our favourite ethical options to invest in.
+Here are our favourite ethical and sustainable coats to invest in.

-To make this dilemma easier, we’ve picked out some of the best eco friendly coats available, so you can stay warm & look good on those long winter walks.
+To make this dilemma easier, we’ve picked out some of the best eco-friendly coats and winter jackets available, so you can stay warm & look good on those long winter walks.

 6 Ethical Winter Coats To Keep You Warm For Years

-Celebrate the beauty of nature while also showing the world the clear and present dangers of global warming by wearing the Raeburn Glacier Puffa, suitable for both men and women.
+Celebrate the beauty of nature while also showing the world the clear and present dangers of global warming by wearing the Raeburn Glacier Puffa, a sustainable winter coat suitable for both men and women.

 Featuring a haunting but beautiful print of fragmented glaciers, this jacket will not only keep you super warm as temperatures plummet but will make a great conversation starter for any budding climate activists.

 Based in the heart of east London, Christopher Raeburn has been upcycling clothing way before the term ‘sustainability' became cool.

 As he grappled with society’s obsession to overconsume and overproduce, he found comfort upcycling old military clothing, parachutes and deadstock into beautifully innovative new clothing with integrity and attention to detail.

 Today he still gives surplus materials, products and artefacts a new lease of life.
 He's also introduced a whole host of innovative fabrics and technology which place the planet first.